 Allow 3/4" to 1" of clearance between the siding of the house and the deck for any seasonal movement that may occur.
 A floating deck will simply rise up and down over the course of the winter.

-Prepare and level area about 24" (60 cm) square by removing any sod and laying down a few inches of 3/4" and smaller crushed stone (not clean).
+Prepare and level the area, about 24" (60 cm) square by removing any sod and laying down a few inches of 3/4" and smaller crushed stone (not clean).

 This compacts nicely and is porous so that water can drain freely without eroding soil.

-WARNING: If your soil is full of rocks or roots, you likely will not be able to use this kind of system or any spike system either.
+WARNING: If your soil is full of rocks or roots, you likely will not be able to use this kind of system or any spike system for that matter.

 Place the plate over the rod and set the nut about one third of the way down the threads.